pedrampdd/ARP-remittance-dashboard/README.md

 The backend will:
 1. Parse `WB-KNOMAD.xlsx` for UAE and Bahrain remittance flows
 2. Fetch live USDT P2P prices from Binance for each destination currency
-3. Fetch official USD rates from Frankfurter API
+3. Fetch official USD rates from open.er-api.com
 4. Compute composite scores and start listening on **port 3001**

 ### Frontend